verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 # Update <user> and <password> for tododomain-jdbc-tododb
 create_paired_k8s_secret tododomain-jdbc-tododb derek welcome1

+# Update <password> used to encrypt model and domain hashes
+# This secret is only required for model-in-image deployments
+create_k8s_secret runtime-encryption-secret welcome1
 ```

 If the Docker image was pushed to a repo that is not public, Verrazzano will need a credential to pull the image that you just created, so you need to create one more secret.